ocamllabs/icfp2016-blog/ML/making-reactive-programs-funct.md

 a *eventually B*, give me one of them and lose the other one.
 Implementing `sync` between two eventual values requires higher order state and allocating an empty reference cell.

+**The Correctness story?**

+Proof theoretically we have normalisation results for LTL, but the axioms require higher order state to implement.
+The implementations are "obviously correct" but we cant prove it!
+Step indexed logical relations cant prove liveness, but we need new techniques to formally reason about it.

+Summary:

+This is exciting because although ML is an old language from the 70s, there are still important lessons to be learnt from it in the application to all these exciting new techniques.
+Plain old sequential ML has lots of mysteries to it that we need to understand that we can use to scale to prove the liveness of concurrent programs.

+Questions:

+*Q:* The model typing seems to be similar to the French school of synchronous dataflow paradigm.
+*A:* Lucid Esterel etc are a family of dataflow languages that compile to a state machine given a set of recursive equations.
+The work here can be understood as a higher-order version of synchronous dataflow.
+We lose the ability to compile to non-allocating state machines, but that is lost with higher order functions.
+However we gain the ability to do dynamic dataflow graphs which is important for GUIs.

+*Q:* Yaron Minsky, to address why dont we use it more?
+FRP approaches it wrong because the problems arent about time but rather about consistency.
+In the real world, you keep your state a a pure type, your view as a pure function which renders it, and normal functions to modify the state.
+What is compelling about the time oriented view _vs_ a simpler optimisation view?

+*A:* React/Elm view an immutable set of GUI state and use clever diffs to model it.
+We represent the state explicitly and then render it.
+At a fundamental level a stream is a representation of a state machine, and it is important to understand how to compose these.

+*Q:* Do we really want termination?
+*A:* Easy answer: I do!
+Realistic answer: want to rule out deadlocks and livelocks and the difficult part of concurrent programming.
+If we want ordinary recursion in our language, we probably want to look at termination calculi to avoid sliding hard problems under the carpet.